ToolmanP/Thoughtcrime/pages/CSE.md

 	- #### Validation
 		- Both server and client save timestamp of files
 		- We always need to validate the consistency between the client and the server
-		- Data Block should be flushed on close
+		- Data Block should be flushed on close if possible.
 		- ![image.png](../assets/image_1699796315525_0.png)
 		-
 	- #### Performance Improvment